jackdoe/zr/README.txt

     (bloom search was very interesting, but it needs at least two terms to make sense, which is super annoying)
   * add sharding
+  * zr-fetch - a way to download public indexes

 # What is it?